Getting Started Edit

 managerId Edit

-filter should be given an integer representing a User
+The managerId filter should be given an integer representing a User id.

 It restricts the result set to only those entities which have the specified user as a manager.